Skip to content

 Each node downloads and custodies a minimum of CUSTODY_REQUIREMENT subnets per slot.
 The particular subnets that the node is required to custody are selected pseudo-randomly (more on this below).

 A node may choose to custody and serve more than the minimum honesty requirement.
-Such a node explicitly advertises a number greater than CUSTODY_REQUIREMENT via the peer discovery mechanism -- for example, in their ENR (e.g. custody_subnet_count: 4 if the node custodies 4 subnets each slot) -- up to a DATA_COLUMN_SIDECAR_SUBNET_COUNT (i.e. a super-full node).
+Such a node explicitly advertises a number greater than CUSTODY_REQUIREMENT through the peer discovery mechanism, specifically by setting a higher value in the custody_subnet_count field within its ENR.
+This value can be increased up to DATA_COLUMN_SIDECAR_SUBNET_COUNT, indicating a super-full node.

 A node stores the custodied columns for the duration of the pruning period and responds to peer requests for samples on those columns.